Skip to content

 Does LoadGen support Citrix Basic (ICA) and Enhanced (HDX)?

-Yes — both modes ship in the 7-step Citrix wizard.
-The same workload can be replayed across Basic and Enhanced, and the analytics surface compares HDX p95 and login latency against the ICA baseline on the same timeline.
+Yes.
+Both modes ship in the 7-step Citrix wizard.
+The same workload can be replayed across Basic and Enhanced, and the analytics surface compares per-step p95 and login-time differences across the two modes on the same timeline.

 How are StoreFront, Gateway, and PNAgent authentication handled?

-Each auth flow is natively detected and configured by the wizard.
+Each auth flow is a step in the Citrix wizard.
 External Login is included.
-The wizard captures the connection profile once; from then on the auth flow is replayed every test without hand-scripted automation.
+The wizard captures the connection profile once.
+From then on the auth flow is replayed every test without hand-scripted automation.

 What’s the difference between a Full agent and a thread-based simulator?